CIF Parser¶

 ...

 The differences are few and minor.
-We see a few PDB entries with the weight of D2O set to the weight H2O.
-The second line shows missing weight.
+We see a few PDB entries with the weight of D2O set to the weight of H2O.
+The second line shows a missing weight.
 The differences +0.12 and -0.12 next to Mo12 and W12 probably come from the 0.01u difference in the input masses of the elements.
 In two entries D3O is missing D in the formula, and -2.016 in HFW suggests two missing hydrogens.

 Now let us try to re-calculate _entity.formula_weight